cassmastern/lers-sandbox/docs/ibm-sanfran.md

 * **Transaction Service** — manages transactional execution and recovery across object servers.
 * **Server Security Service / Master Security Service** — handles authentication/authorization.

-  Because these services are standard and part of the framework, a component packaged for SanFrancisco behaves consistently in any LSFN deployment (see [Deployment Diagram (Runtime Nodes)](#deployment-diagram-runtime-nodes)).
+  Because these services were standard and part of the framework, a component packaged for SanFrancisco behaved consistently in any LSFN deployment (see [Deployment Diagram (Runtime Nodes)](#deployment-diagram-runtime-nodes)).

 ### Commands, workflows and statecharts

 Higher-level business processes are modelled as *Commands* or statecharts: transitions (states) and CA (condition/action) rules control lifecycle.
-This makes a component’s process behaviour explicit and manipulable (and therefore reusable) — developers don't have to rewrite “how an invoice moves from draft → posted → paid” for each app (see [State Diagram for a Business Object’s Lifecycle](#state-diagram-for-a-business-objects-lifecycle)).
+This makes a component’s process behaviour explicit and manipulable (and therefore reusable) — developers didn't have to rewrite “how an invoice moves from draft → posted → paid” for each app (see [State Diagram for a Business Object’s Lifecycle](#state-diagram-for-a-business-objects-lifecycle)).

 ## Example sketch (pseudo API) — simplified